Research

 Transport and fate of PFAS in the subsurface

 Per- and polyfluoroalkyl substances (PFAS) are a diverse group of fluorinated organic contaminants in the environment resulting from use at firefighting facilities, in consumer products, waste at manufacturing sites, and disposal in landfills.
 Leaching of per- and polyfluoroalkyl substances (PFAS) currently retained in the shallow subsurface above the water table are a persistent source of groundwater contamination.
 This retention process is very complex because the timing and extent of PFAS mobility in the shallow subsurface are controlled by soil properties, climate and weather events, and site specific hydrogeologic conditions.
 Despite important advances in understanding the migration and retention behavior of PFAS, there remains a critical knowledge gap on how spatial variation in geologic properties—that have a strong impact on groundwater flow processes—impact how, when, and where PFAS contamination migrates in the subsurface.
+Our group is currently involved in three projects focused on understanding multiscale transport of PFAS in the vadose zone.

 Measurement of bacterial transport and immobilization in variably saturated geologic materials of WI